open-telemetry/community/community-membership.md

 ## Emeritus Maintainer/Approver/Triager

-For any healthy open source project, it is inevitable that maintainers may move on, step down, or otherwise reduce their role in the project for some period of time.
+For any healthy open source project, it is inevitable that contributors may move on, step down, or otherwise reduce their role in the project for some period of time.
 These people may have expertise in one or more area of the project, but no longer have time to actively contribute or approve contributions.
 They are